-The NewState will be stored as hash\state among the other frag\properties.
+NewState is stored as hash\state among the other frag\properties.

-As a part of the del\frag procedure, Mnesia will iterate over all fragments corresponding to the IterFrags numbers and invoke key\to\frag\number(NewState,RecordKey) for each record.
-If the new fragment differs from the old fragment, the record will be moved to the new fragment.
+As a part of the del\frag procedure, Mnesia iterates over all fragments corresponding to the IterFrags numbers and starts key\to\frag\number(NewState, RecordKey) for each record.
+If the new fragment differs from the old fragment, the record is moved to the new fragment.

-Note that all records in the last fragment must be moved to another fragment as the entire fragment will be deleted.
+Notice that all records in the last fragment must be moved to another fragment, as the entire fragment is deleted.

-As the del\frag procedure is a part of a schema transaction Mnesia will acquire a write locks on the affected tables.
-That is both the fragments corresponding to IterFrags and those corresponding to AdditionalLockFrags.
+As the del\frag procedure is a part of a schema transaction, Mnesia acquires write locks on the affected tables.
+That is, both the fragments corresponding to IterFrags and those corresponding to AdditionalLockFrags.

 '''

 key_to_frag_number(State, Key) -> FragNum | abort(Reason)

 Types:

+'''

+'''

 FragNum = integer()()

 Reason = term()

 '''

-This function is invoked whenever Mnesia needs to determine which fragment a certain record belongs to.
-It is typically invoked at read, write and delete.
+Starts whenever Mnesia needs to determine which fragment a certain record belongs to.
+It is typically started at read, write, and delete.

 '''

 match_spec_to_frag_numbers(State, MatchSpec) -> FragNums | abort(Reason)

 Types:

+'''

+'''

 MatcSpec = ets_select_match_spec()

 FragNums = [FragNum]

 FragNum = integer()

 Reason = term()

 '''

-This function is invoked whenever Mnesia needs to determine which fragments that needs to be searched for a MatchSpec.
-It is typically invoked at select and match\object.
+This function is called whenever Mnesia needs to determine which fragments that need to be searched for a MatchSpec.
+It is typically called by select and match\object.